yfauser/capstone-project/docs/report/report.md

 <img src="content/training_metadata_example.png"/>

-The targets where manually classified by a domain expert that looked at noise patterns present in the data.
+The targets (truth labels) where manually classified by a domain expert that looked at noise patterns present in the data.
 If the sample is showing a PD pattern, the target is set to 1, if any other or no disturbance pattern is preset the target is set to 0.
 Each of the 3 phases is treated independently, so a PD pattern might be present on one of the phases, but might not be present in another.
 Only the training metadata is labeled with targets.
 The test dataset is part of the Kaggle competition and the targets are therefore hidden from public.

 The data is imbalanced, as it contains only 525 true positives in 8711 samples.